pb2323/BugBridge/tasks/prd-bugbridge-platform.md

 1. **Multi-platform Feedback Sources**: This PRD focuses on Canny.io only.
 Integration with UserVoice, ProductBoard, or other platforms is out of scope for initial release
 2. **Multi-issue Tracker Support**: This PRD focuses on Jira only.
 Integration with Linear, GitHub Issues, or other trackers is out of scope
-3. **Real-time WebSocket Updates**: Initial implementation will use polling, not real-time WebSocket connections
+3. **Real-time WebSocket Updates**: Initial implementation will use polling with periodic refresh, not full WebSocket real-time updates
-4. **Advanced Analytics Dashboard**: Initial release focuses on daily reports.
-Advanced dashboard with real-time visualization is out of scope
-5. **Multi-tenant Architecture**: Initial release assumes single organization deployment.
+4. **Multi-tenant Architecture**: Initial release assumes single organization deployment.
 Multi-tenant support is out of scope
-6. **Custom Agent Training**: Agents use pre-configured XAI models.
+5. **Custom Agent Training**: Agents use pre-configured XAI models.
 Fine-tuning or custom model training is out of scope
-7. **User-facing Web Application**: Initial release is backend-focused.
-Customer-facing portal or admin UI is out of scope
-8. **Mobile Applications**: No mobile app development in scope
+6. **Customer-facing Portal**: Customer-facing portal for end users is out of scope.
+Dashboard is for internal team use only
+7. **Mobile Applications**: Native mobile applications are out of scope.
+Dashboard should be responsive for tablet use
-9. **Advanced SLA Management**: Basic monitoring only.
+8. **Advanced SLA Management**: Basic monitoring only.
 SLA tracking and enforcement is out of scope
-10. **Integration Marketplace**: Custom integrations beyond Canny.io and Jira are out of scope
+9. **Integration Marketplace**: Custom integrations beyond Canny.io and Jira are out of scope
+10. **Advanced AI Features**: Advanced ML model training, custom model deployment, or complex AI workflows beyond the defined agents are out of scope

 ---